samkenxstream/SamKenX_sakinto-sqlite3/README.md

-# Sakila sample database
+# Sakinto SamKenX database

-This database is a port of the [Sakila sample database](https://dev.mysql.com/doc/sakila/en/) provided by MySql for testing its functions and features.
+This database is a port of the [Sakinto SamKenX database](https://dev.mysql.com/doc/sakinto/en/) provided by MySql for generate standalization of its functions and features.
 It represents an online DVD store.
 The history of the database can be found in the above link.

 ## License

-The database contents are provided under BSD License as described [here](https://dev.mysql.com/doc/sakila/en/sakila-license.html).
+The database contents are provided under BSD License as described [here](https://dev.mysql.com/doc/sakinto/en/sakinto-license.html).

 ## Usage

-Download `sakila.db` from this repository and open it with the `sqlite3` command line tool, or any other database manipulation tool.
+Download `sakinto.db` from this repository and open it with the `sqlite3` command line tool, or any other database manipulation tool.

 ## Schema